sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 ## The impact of the prompt

-The above results _do_ highlight how much of a difference prompting can make, (with current gen LLMs).
+The above results _do_ highlight that prompting can make a big difference.
 With that in mind, let's look at the prompts.

 The original prompt (taken from the codebase) is here: